Pre-Doctoral Career Diversity Summer Workshops Frequently Asked Questions

 The workshop is intensive, running from 9:00am to 5:00pm every weekday (and longer on some days), and so participants will likely be too tired to do other work.
 Consequently past Fellows advise incoming participants not to plan to work on dissertations or papers.
 Participants are encouraged to block the full three weeks for the workshop.
 Arranging travel to conferences or to see family is strongly discouraged if it will involve missing any sessions.
 Fellows will, however, have time in the evenings and weekends to decompress, spend time with other fellows, and see Chicago.

-From summer of 2017 onward, the HWW workshop is residential in nature, which means that all HWW Fellows are required to stay at the DeWitt Hotel and Suites as a part of their workshop experience.
-The accommodations at the DeWitt are included in the fellowship and consist of fully furnished, private apartments with queen-size beds, sleeper sofas, eat-in kitchens, and wireless, high-speed internet access.
-More information on the lodgings may be found at the DeWitt website.
+From summer of 2017 onward, the HWW workshop is residential in nature, which means that all HWW Fellows are required to stay at the Residence Inn by Marriott Chicago Downtown/Magnificent Mile as a part of their workshop experience.
+The accommodations at the Residence Inn are included in the fellowship and consist of fully furnished, private apartments with queen-size beds, eat-in kitchens, and wireless, high-speed internet access.
+More information on the lodgings may be found at the Marriott website.

 You are welcome to bring whomever you want with you to Chicago.
 However childcare is not provided, and the workshop sessions are not open to non-Fellows.
 Allowing partners to attend social events that are part of workshop is at the discretion of HWW staff members, and partners are responsible for purchasing their own food, drinks, etc.